Sampanna/assignment/src/readme/readme.md

 1. kubectl is installed; min version 1.20.2.
 1. Docker is installed, the deamon is up and running.
 1. Git is intalled and enabled.
-1. Once can use Python image of their choice.
+1. One can use Python image of their choice.
 1. One can use web server framework of their choice.

 ---